stromerbike/meta-medusa-dist/README.md

 - set "Linux Module Utilities ---> modinfo" to N; Remark: Not needed with systemd/kmod.
 - set "Linux Module Utilities ---> modprobe" to N; Remark: Not needed with systemd/kmod.
 - set "Linux Module Utilities ---> rmmod" to N; Remark: Not needed with systemd/kmod.
-- set "Linux System Utilities ---> eject" to N; Remark: Not needed without CDROM or SCSI.
 - set "Linux System Utilities ---> hwclock" to N; Remark: Not needed without RTC.
 - set "Linux System Utilities ---> lspci" to N; Remark: Not needed without PCI.
 - set "Linux System Utilities ---> mdev" to N; Remark: Not needed with systemd-udevd.